cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/event_subscription.md

 subcategory: ""
 description: |-
   It performs read operation on Event Management.
-  Gets the list of Subscriptions's based on provided offset and limit
+  Gets the list of Subscriptions's based on provided offset and limit (Deprecated)
 ---

 # dnacenter_event_subscription (Data Source)

 It performs read operation on Event Management.

-- Gets the list of Subscriptions's based on provided offset and limit
+- Gets the list of Subscriptions's based on provided offset and limit (Deprecated)

 ## Example Usage